-The Solar and Energy Storage business unit incurred the following research and development costs, which are included in research and development in the Consolidated Statement of Operations.
-These costs are excluded from the segment gross loss table above.
+Pason continues to invest in the development and build out of its solar energy control systems technology offering.
+The Solar and Energy Storage business unit incurred the following research and development costs, which are included in research and development in the Company's Consolidated Statement of Operations.
+Consistent with the Company's other reporting segments, research and development costs are excluded from the computation of segment gross loss.

-- Three Month Three Months Ended December 31, Year Ended December 31, 2020 2019 Change 2020 2019 Change (000s) (\$) (\$) (%) (\$) (\$) (%) Research and development 838 504 66 3,372 2,470 37
+Three Months Three Months Ended December 31, Twelve Months Ended December 31, 2021 2020 Change 2021 2020 Change (000s) (\$) (\$) (%) (\$) (\$) (%) Research and development 1,355 838 62 4,661 3,372 38